CyberSphinxxx/Cute-Date-Planner/README.md

-# Cute Date Planner
+# Cute Date Planner 💖

-## Project info

-**URL**:

-## What technologies are used for this project?

-This project is built with .

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
+Welcome to the Cute Date Planner!
+This application is designed to help you plan your perfect dates with a touch of cuteness.
+You can add, filter, and manage your date ideas effortlessly.